jamisonroberts/jamisonroberts/README.md

 Here it is, my profile.
 Nice isn't it?
 I've been a software developer at Nationwide for over 20 years, working primarily in .Net, Java, and Angular (Typescript, Javascript).
+All of my work is on private, line-of-business apps, so there really isn't any public examples of my work.